“Electromagnetic Nature of Light — A brief history of light”

-As I promised in the last lecture, lecture — X we have our one of the interesting historical and technical perspective about light that is also one of my favorite, as I discovered yesterday, or shortly before that, the night before, when I was composing the lecture from scratch.
-We will name this lecture with its proper number, only after its clear to us what chronological number it must be associated with it.
-Its like an advanced wave, it reached us before in time, before it was intended to be taken up for its web-version.
+As I promised in the last lecture, lecture — X,we have our one of the most interesting historical and technical perspective about light, which is also one of my favorite, as I discovered yesterday, or shortly before that, the night before, when I was composing the lecture from scratch.

 Various optical devices and optical phenomena have been known since close to 4000 years.
 The optical devices of ancient time includes mirrors, burning glasses, lenses and other magnifying devices.

 Accordingly various properties and laws of light were understood and developed since these times.
 E.g.